mreveil/seing/doc/source/using.rst

    How to account for more than one species.
    Possible values are:
       * augmented (*default*): the fingerprint size is increased with one subfingerprint for each different atom pair or triplets
-      * weighted: the size of the fingerprint remains the same (as in with just one atom type) but the contribution of each atom type is weighted based on a specified weight type.
+      * weighted : the size of the fingerprint remains the same (as in with just one atom type) but the contribution of each atom type is weighted based on a specified weight type.
 Please note: this strategy doesn't work with all fingerprints.

 **weight_type** (*optional*)
    Defines how contributions are weighted for the *weighted* strategy explained above.
 Possible values are: